Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/README.md

 $>python -m tf2onnx.convert --saved-model ./saved_model/ --opset 12 --output ./convert_model/output.onnx
 ```
 ## ONNXRuntime Cross Compiling
 We have cross compiled ORT for armv7 architecture and tested it on Raspberry Pi 400.
 First, clone onnxruntime repository and a custom protoc version for cross compiling (refer to [ORT](https://onnxruntime.ai/docs/build/inferencing.html#arm) documentation for more details).
+You can either follow these steps to compile ORT manually or use the Dockerfile provided in this repository.
+First, manual steps are explained and then using Docker is introduced.
+### 1) Manual compilation
 I have used the following `tool.cmake` file for cross compiling:

 ```cmake
 SET(CMAKE_SYSTEM_NAME Linux)